Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 6/4

 Day off today, so I just read through the TryHackMe room and edited it a bit.

+### 6/5

+Today I edited the README and added some further instructions for how to format the input when one tries to decode.

 ## Lana Jha